cloudant-labs/graphdb-slate/source/includes/_authentication.md

 # Authentication

 Authentication just means verifying user credentials.
-There are two ways that clients can authenticate with Cloudant.
-One is Basic, which is like showing an ID every time you pass through a door, and the other is Cookie, which is more like borrowing a key to the door.
+There are two ways that clients can authenticate with Cloudant: Basic and Cookie.
+Basic is like showing an ID to be let through a door and Cookie is more like borrowing a key to the door.

 ## Basic Authentication